How to Become a Scientist

 You work very hard for your A's and B's in science.
 Yet, your peers are most astonished by the seemingly effortless A in Harold Skulsky's Shakespeare class.
 "Bravissima!" he writes in the margin at an analysis you proferred.
 It is exhilarating, and doesn't seem like work.

 Then you decide to go to graduate school.
 You pick the lab for your dissertation work.
 You hit a wall.
 There is no way to get to the other side.
 You change labs.
 You make good progress.
 You get into a rut.
 There seems to be no way to get to the other side.
-You were tired, sleepless, overworked, underpaid.
+You are tired, sleepless, overworked, underpaid.
 You take a leave of absence.
 You return.
 Everything you touch turns to gold.
 You publish papers.
 You complete your dissertation.
 You defend it.
 Your favorite parts in your dissertation to this day are not the few hundred pages of science but the two pages of your acknowledgments to family, friends, colleagues, mentors.

 You begin a fellowship.
 You are surrounded by some of the smartest people you’ve ever met.
 They speak well too, with well-chosen words.
 They are witty, eloquent.
 You start a "quote board" to capture their sayings.
 Your favorites are "Of course, the Unabomber is insane.
 You have to be insane to trust the post office to deliver your bombs!"
 And another: "I'm not passive-aggressive.
 I'm just plain fucking aggressive."